Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

   You can [update the playlist information](#get_playlist) on the server side, and then retrieve the playlist information on the client side.

-  The media controller server provides currservermetadataent information about the registered application that you can send to the client.
+  The media controller server provides current information about the registered application that you can send to the client.

   **Note**